 Hello.
 I’m Lindsay Cronk, and I have a lot of strong opinions which don’t necessarily reflect the views or policies of my place of work.
 I’ve spent nearly a decade in librarianship, first in consortia and now in academia, honing an approach to service and strategy that is data-driven, dynamic, and grounded in the pursuit of social justice.
 I believe that libraries are engines for knowledge creation and democratization, and that as scholarly communications operators, librarians have a leadership role to play in discussions of the research enterprise.
 I am excited to be engaged in that effort at the University of Rochester Libraries.

 Michael Arthur, Head, Resource Acquisition & Discovery at The University of Alabama, calls me an “innovator and boundary-pusher” and leading library technologist, Andromeda Yelton says I do the job with “Midwestern friendliness and sledgehammer directness.”
 I consider my creativity in developing practical solutions my central library competency– I operationalize vision.

 I am Past-President of Core: Leadership, Infrastructure, Futures, and creator and co-founder of PeMento: Peer Mentoring for Midcareer Library Workers.
 I serve on NERL’s Program Council Executive Committee and co-authored the Statement Demanding a Better Deal and Preferred Deal Elements.
 You can find my writing here, and in my column for the Serials Librarian, Resourcefully.

 Prior to working in libraries, I was a grant writer and database administrator.
 You can find my whole professional history of LinkedIn.
-SQL is my second language.
-French my third.

 It’s a pleasure to meet you.
 Enjoy the site and be in touch!